 Many businesses make the mistake of choosing fancy fonts that look interesting, but they’re difficult to read.
 If you make reading a chore for your website visitors, they probably won’t do it, and most of them will leave.

-It’s OK to choose attractive typefaces that create the right mood for your website, just don’t get carried away with fancy fonts.
+It’s OK to choose attractive typefaces that create the right mood for your website design, just don’t get carried away with fancy fonts.
 Also, make sure your font size is large enough that you don’t need to zoom in to read it, especially on smaller screens.

 While text is certainly important, images are at the heart of beautiful web design.
 Use powerful visuals that appeal to your audience, draw their attention to what’s important, and communicate your message.